Mature Masculine

 In the active direction, intuition becomes manipulation.

-• You use "intuition" to justify conclusions reached for other reasons.
+• We use "intuition" to justify conclusions reached for other reasons.

-• You claim certainty about things you cannot know.
+• We claim certainty about things we cannot know.

-• You use your "gifts" to impress, control, or exploit.
+• We use our "gifts" to impress, control, or exploit.

-• You refuse to test your intuitions against reality.
+• We refuse to test our intuitions against reality.

 The Charlatan tells himself he has special access to truth.
 Underneath lies insecurity or the need for power.